 It is CGB policy that only licensed software that is legally owned by the company may be used.
 All use of unlicensed software is expressly forbidden, unless written pre-approval by IT and management.
 However, you are not allowed to install any software on any company hardware.
-All software must be approved and installed by the Information Technology Department.
+All software must be approved and installed in coordination with the director of operations.
 As always, proper documentation of licensing is required.